calinburloiu/couchdoop/README.md

 ### Couchbase as Hadoop InputFormat ###

 Couchbase views can be used as Hadoop `InputFormat` by using [`CouchbaseViewInputFormat`](/src/main/java/com/avira/couchdoop/imp/CouchbaseViewInputFormat.java).
-Check [`CouchbaseViewImporter`](/src/main/java/com/avira/couchdoop/imp/CouchbaseViewImporter.java) class as an example of how to configure a job with `CouchbaseViewInputFormat`.
+Check [`CouchbaseViewImporter`](/src/main/java/com/avira/couchdoop/jobs/CouchbaseViewImporter.java) class as an example of how to configure a job with `CouchbaseViewInputFormat`.

-`CouchbaseViewInputFormat` contains the static method helper `initJob` which configures database and view connection and sets the `InputFormat`.
+If you don't want to use `ArgsHelper`, `CouchbaseViewInputFormat` contains the static method helper `initJob` which configures database and view connection and sets the `InputFormat`.

 The following Mapper maps Couchbase key-values to Hadoop key-values.